I would like to Donate:

 'Hit & Run' Incidents

 By far the most common shark incidents are 'hit and run'.
-These typically occur in the surf zone with swimmers and surfers the normal targets.
-The victim seldom sees its attacker and the shark does not return after inflicting a single bite or slash wound.
-In most instances, these probably are cases of mistaken identity that occur under conditions of poor water visibility and a harsh physical environment (breaking surf and strong wash/current conditions).
-A feeding shark in this habitat must make quick decisions and rapid movements to capture its traditional food items.
-When these difficult physical conditions are considered in conjunction with provocative human appearance and activities associated with aquatic recreation (splashing, shiny jewellery, contrasting coloured swimsuits, contrasting tanning, especially involving the soles of the feet), it is not surprising that sharks might occasionally misinterpret a human for its normal prey.
+These typically occur in the surf zone, primarily involving swimmers and surfers.
+The victim seldom sees the shark, which does not return after inflicting a single bite or slash wound.
+In most instances these probably are cases of mistaken identity that occur under conditions of poor water visibility and a harsh physical environment (breaking surf and strong currents).
+A shark feeding in these conditions must make quick decisions and rapid movements to capture its typical prey items.
+When the environmental conditions are considered in conjunction with 'provocative' human appearance and activities associated with aquatic recreation (splashing, shiny jewellery, contrasting coloured swimsuits, contrasting tanning, especially involving the soles of the feet), it is not surprising that sharks might occasionally misinterpret a human for its normal prey.
 It is thought that upon biting, the shark quickly realises that the human is a foreign object, or that it is too large, and immediately releases the victim and does not return.
 Some of these incidents could also be related to social behaviours unrelated to feeding, such as dominance behaviours seen in many land animals.
 Injuries to "hit and run" victims are usually confined to relatively small lacerations, often on the leg below the knee, and are seldom life-threatening.

 'Bump & Bite' and 'Sneak' Incidents